Antiarin: β-Antiarin

-To date, β-antiarin has only been isolated from the upas tree by the scientist H. Kiliani in 1896; no synthetic synthesis has yet been achieved.

 Symptoms of β-antiarin poisoning

 Upon β-antiarin poisoning, when observed in animals such as frogs and small mammals, visible symptoms include muscle spasms — particularly of the head and neck — and excess defecation.
 Paralysis can also be presented before death.
 The primary physiological system affected is the cardiac muscle, though gastro-intestinal tissue has also been known to be severely affected by this type of poisoning.
 Convulsions and spasms are not immediate, especially when the chemical is too diluted in water.
 In animal tests, time of death resulted anywhere from 5–30 minutes after administration.

-When used as an arrow poison, beta-antiarin produces twitches in the target, which then become full convulsions, unconsciousness, and final death through cardiac arrest.
+When used as an arrow poison, β-antiarin produces twitches in the target, which then become full convulsions, unconsciousness, and final death through cardiac arrest.

 Toxicity of β-antiarin

 During tests performed on frogs and mammals, it was found that the minimum lethal dose for an amphibian was 1/300th mg.
 For a 300-400 g guinea pig, this lethal dose increased to 0.75 mg.
 Lethal dose for felines is 0.094 mg/kg, using intravenous injection.
 Meanwhile, 1 mg will kill a dog.